tquigg96/AGI_research/README.md

  A RNN is a neural net geared for language generation.
 It follows principles in CSCI 119 - context - free grammars possibly but with conditions.
 A grammar synthesis and a spelling   rule.

 2. How many layers do we need for a RNN?

+GNN:

+1.What is a GNN?
+2.What layers are there?

+idea:

+   GNN
+   / \
+ CNN RNN

+ combination idea?

 VOTING: